Roast chicken with forty cloves of garlic

-This dish isn’t usually cooked with shallots but we’ve added a few to make the sauce extra delicious.
+This roast chicken is a real show stopper, perfect for Christmas or a big Sunday lunch.
+It isn’t usually cooked with shallots but we’ve added a few to make the sauce extra delicious.
 Leave them out if you prefer.

 To make a richer sauce from the cooking liquor, you can stir in freshly chopped tarragon and some double cream or crème fraîche.
 Not traditional, maybe, but very delicious.

-Preheat the oven to 200C/400F/Gas 6.
+Preheat the oven to 200C/180C Fan/Gas 6.
 Place the shallots in a heat-proof bowl, cover with just-boiled water and leave to stand for five minutes.
 This will make the skins easier to remove.

 Remove any string from the chicken and place the lemon and bay leaf inside the cavity.
 Generously season the chicken inside and out with plenty of flaked sea salt and freshly ground black pepper.
 Sprinkle with the chopped thyme over all sides.